 Riverside Recovery’s state-of-the-art medical detox program provides the best care in the Tampa Bay area, combining a professional, experienced care team and a top-notch facility.
 By placing our patients in this environment, we can assure them that they’re receiving the inpatient detox help they need as they begin to take the first steps to change their life for the better.

-Our Medical Director, Dr. Michael Sore, and Lauren Wooten, ARNP, oversee the medical detoxification process at Riverside Recovery.
-Both providers bring extensive experience in an emergency department setting to Riverside Recovery.
-Both are expertly trained and well-versed in treating stable and unstable substance abuse disorders, making sure every client receives the best possible care.
+Our Medical Director, Dr. Michael Sore, and Lauren Whittman, ARNP, oversee the medical detoxification program at Riverside Recovery.
+Both providers bring extensive experience in an emergency department setting to Riverside Recovery of Tampa.
+Both are expertly trained and well-versed in treating stable and unstable substance use disorders; making sure every client receives the best possible care.
 Our medical detox staff includes several other highly qualified and fully licensed medical professionals, from our therapists and clinicians to nurses and doctors.
 Our team is uniquely trained and experienced in caring for individuals whose health is at risk due to substance abuse, and will provide our signature exceptional treatment to every person in our medical detox programs.

 Dr. Michael Sore and Lauren Wooten, ARNP oversee the medical component of the detoxification process, bringing extensive experience in an emergency department setting to Riverside Recovery.
 Both are trained and well-versed in treating stable and unstable substance abuse disorders, making sure every patient who comes through our doors gets the best possible care.